 How long will it take to complete the MBA program?

 The Walsh MBA program offers four specialties: Management, Healthcare Management, Entrepreneurship, and Marketing.
-The Management and Healthcare Management specialties can be completed either online or in-class in about 12 months.
-The Entrepreneurship and Marketing specialties can be completed via a combination of online and traditional class structure in about 24 months.
+All specialties can be completed either online or in-class in about 12 months.

 Is the MBA Program accredited?

 Yes.
 The MBA Program, like all Walsh University programs, is accredited by the North Central Association.
 The program is also accredited by the IACBE, International Association of Collegiate Business Education, a specialized accrediting body.